CURRICULUM

 Skills

-Students should now be confident enough to discuss two aspects of historical significance, and compare at least two events or developments, as well as analysing similarities and differences within a period.
-Students should now be able to understand why historians may have different opinions of the same event.
+Students should now be confident enough to discuss two aspects of historical significance, and begin to develop their explanation to understand long term and short term significance.
+Students should now be able to understand why historians may have different opinions of the same event and how their experiences would impact their opinion.

 Year 9